JetBrains/writerside-github-action/README.md

 The following environment variables are mandatory:

 `INSTANCE`
-: Specify the module name and instance ID, separated by a slash.
+: Specify the module name and instance ID or build-group-ID, separated by a slash.
 : When you create a new Writerside project or add an instance in an existing project, the default module name is `Writerside` and the default instance ID is `hi`.
 : So, in this case, you would set `INSTANCE: 'Writerside/hi'`.